realizse/realitemsdocs/pages/ridoc/ridoc_introduction.md

 The instructions here are geared towards users, system administrators and technical people wishing to understand or integrate with our platform.

-## Survey of features

-Some of the more prominent features of our platform include the following:

-* Blockchain
-* IPFS
-* Cloud Architecture
-* Analytics

 ## Getting started

 To get started, see [Getting Started][index].